RPT-New plant proposals on the table as power outages threaten Texas again

 In April, the Connecticut investment firm proposed the construction of 11 natural-gas fired power plants, aiming to improve grid reliability during times of extreme demand.

-Starwood’s proposal to build “peaker plants” for such outages was the second presented to Texas this year.
-A similar plan for 10 plants was submitted in March by Berkshire Hathaway Inc.
+Starwood's proposal to build "peaker plants" for such outages was the second presented to Texas this year.
+A similar plan for 10 plants was submitted in March by Berkshire Hathaway Inc (BRKa.N).

 "We would like to see significant steps in countering, negotiating and material tangible actions on our proposal," said Himanshu Saxena, chief executive of Starwood Energy, in an interview on Monday.